 "Jacob's Ladder School is... a love story, written by Amy, to her son, Jacob." - Karla Brigiotta

-The journey began in 1992 as Jacob's father Marty Wuttke, sister Aubry and I were informed that my pregnancy, labeled as ‘high-risk', would require close monitoring from the fourth month through delivery.
+The journey began in 1992 when Jacob's family was informed that my pregnancy, labeled as ‘high-risk', would require close monitoring from the fourth month through delivery.
 The result was total bed rest with frequent visits to the hospital to drain excess amniotic fluid caused by a large mass growing around the umbilical cord.
 Blood flow and, thereby, oxygenation to the baby were disturbed.
 His growth and development were compromised daily.

 Delivery was high risk as well.
 After Jacob's birth, he had difficulty breathing on his own, and his oxygen saturation levels remained consistently low, further compromising his newly developing brain.